Depression. Causes, symptoms, treatment of the disease

 • lose property;

-• take the elevator (claustrophobia);
+• get into an elevator (claustrophobia);

-• travel by public transport (amaxophobia);
+• ride public transport (amaxophobia);

 Help with menopause: psychologist or psychotherapist?